eimmar/elevators/readme.md

 ## Build And Run (as is)

-As the project is, the Spring app can be started as seen below.
+Project can be started with

-build and run the code with Maven

     mvn package
     mvn spring-boot:run

-or start the target JAR file

-    mvn package
-    java -jar target/elevator-1.0-SNAPSHOT.jar